hardening-kubernetes/from-scratch/docs/direct-controller.md

 $ curl $CONTROLLERIP:8080/ui/
 <a href="/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/">Temporary Redirect</a>.
 ```
+Because we have sufficient access to the cluster API, visiting this URL will likely result in the ability to access the Kubernetes dashboard in this cluster.

 Obtain logs from containers, pods, and system logging endpoints on the underlying host:
 ```